yupank/yupank/README.md

 ### Hi there 👋,
-🔭 I'm currently working on usage of AI for analysis of scientific data I'm experienced in C++, Java, R and Pascal
+🔭 I'm currently working on usage of AI for analysis of scientific data.

+I'm experienced in C++, Java, R and Pascal.
 I have developed GUI-based applications for acquisition, visualisation and analysis of biophysical and neurophysiological data

 🌱 I'm currently learning JavaScript and Python